CityOfPhiladelphia/phl-municipal-code/README.md

-# Municipal Code and City Charter
+# Municipal Code & City Charter

 Raw text of the City of Philadelphia Municipal Code and City Charter.
 [Donwload](https://github.com/CityOfPhiladelphia/phl-municipal-code/archive/master.zip) a .zip copy of this material.